httpwg/http-extensions/draft-ietf-httpbis-connect-tcp.md

 A templated TCP proxy has an unambiguous origin of its own.
 Origin-scoped HTTP header fields such as "Alt-Svc" {{?RFC7838}} and "Strict-Transport-Security" {{?RFC6797}} apply to this origin when they are associated with a templated TCP proxy request or response.

 Authentication to a templated TCP proxy normally uses ordinary HTTP authentication via the "401 (Unauthorized)" response code, the "WWW-Authenticate" response header field, and the "Authorization" request header field ({{!RFC9110, Section 11.6}}).
-For example, if the client is accessing the templated TCP proxy via an HTTP request proxy (an unusual but permissible configuration), the client's requests could contain both "Proxy-Authorization" and "Authorization" header fields, authenticating to the request proxy and the templated TCP proxy respectively.
+The "407 (Proxy Authentication Required)" response code and related header fields ({{?RFC9110, Section 11.7}}) are not used, because they do not traverse HTTP gateways (see {{operational-considerations}}).
 To avoid unnecessary delays, clients that have received a "401 (Unauthorized)" response from one templated proxy resource SHOULD apply the authentication request to all resources derived from that template.

 # Additional Connection Setup Behaviors